DUTY OF SCHOOLS TO PREVENT EXTREMISM /TERRORISM

 We are a Christian school and as such we follow the teachings of Jesus, who taught us “to love thy Neighbour.”
 Multi-cultural activities are evident in each classroom.
 Multi-cultural activities are strong element of the curriculum.

 We respect that other people have different beliefs and we encourage our children to develop their understanding.
-We sponsor child in Cambodia and also support the Bethany Project in Tanzania.
+We support the Bethany Project in Tanzania.
 We are also involved with FAIR Trade.
 We are linked to multi-cultural school in Central Manchester.

 We celebrate the festivals of other faiths and we invite people into our school to talk to us about their different faiths and beliefs.
 We visit different places of worship for example a mosque and a Buddhist temple as part of our educational visits programme Promoting British Values through our Educational Visits is our emphasis for the next two years and to promote this we have developed a display theme in our main school corridor.